CityofSantaMonica/GTFS/Routes-Stops/README.md

 8. (QspatiaLite) "Import QGIS Layer"
   - (Select All)
   - this will create four tables in the SpatiaLite database with the same names, "routes", "stop_times", "stops" (a point layer), and "trips"
-9. (QspatiaLite) Right+Click on the following four tables in the QspatiaLite manager and select "Load in QGIS"
-  1. routes
-  2. trips
-  3. stop_times
-  4. stops
 10. (QGIS) Remove the four layers added in stop #7
 11. (QSpatiaLite) under the "SQL" tab:
   - execute the following query: